Myomere: Anatomy

 Myomeres are overlapping "cones" of muscle fibers bound by connective tissue.
 The shape of myomeres varies by species.
 Myomeres are commonly zig-zaged, being stacks or lines of muscle fibers shaped like "V" (lancelets), "W" (fishes), or straight (tetrapods).
 Generally, cyclostome myomeres are arranged in vertical strips while those of jawed fishes are folded in a complex manner due to their derived nature and evolution of advanced swimming capability.
 Specifically, myomeres of elasmobranchs and eels are W-shaped, while the myomeres of tetrapods, such as mudpuppies, run vertically and do not display complex folding.
 Myomeres overlap each other in succession, meaning myomere activation also allows neighboring myomeres to activate.
 They are innervated by spinal nerves, which pass into each myomere.

 Myomeres are made up of myoglobin-rich dark muscle as well as white muscle.
 Dark muscles generally function as slow-twitch muscle fibers while white muscle is composed of fast-twitch fibers.

+In gnathostomes, the myomeres are separated by myoseptal tendons.
+Specifically, these are the myorhabdoid tendons, the lateral tendons, the epineural tendon, and the epipleural tendon.